PostgREST/postgrest-docs/configuration.rst

     # The transaction is always committed
     db-tx-end = "commit"

-    # The transaction is committed unless a Prefer: tx=rollback header is used
+    # The transaction is committed unless a "Prefer: tx=rollback" header is sent
     db-tx-end = "commit-allow-override"

     # The transaction is always rolled back
     db-tx-end = "rollback"

-    # The transaction is rolled back unless a Prefer: tx=commit header is used
+    # The transaction is rolled back unless a "Prefer: tx=commit" header is sent
     db-tx-end = "rollback"

 .. _server-host: